nextools/metarepo/packages/refun/readme.md

 The purpose of this component is to prevent a re render from happening when the React tree is known to be the same.
 It is particularly useful when the React tree is a complex one, since the cost grows fast with the amount of nodes in the tree.
 Since the memoization is done in the inside of the component, all `map` functions will be run, making it ideal for components that control their own state.

+> Note that this function is meant to be used to avoid pointless re renders of complex trees, which is a concern that should be treated at the high level, in an app for example, rather than in small presentational components.
+Memoization comes with a cost, and React is already providing optimizations via reconciliation, so the type of optimizations that `pureComponent` does, similar to the old `shouldComponentUpdate`, is to be reserved for cases where there is a clear need for optimization.

 ```ts
 import React from 'react'
 import { mapReducer, pureComponent, startWithType } from 'refun'